jordmax12/api-format-converter/README.md

 # API Format Converter

 A simple API service for converting data between different formats.
-This project provides endpoints to transform API responses and data structures according to specified conversion rules.
+This project provides endpoints to transform API input requests into responses designated by user.

 ## Features